NOW VIRTUAL! Milestones National Autism Conference

-This resource was prepared by Attorney Judith Saltzman, of council to the Cleveland and Sheffield Village law firm of Hickman & Lowder Co., L.P.A., and is intended to provide broad general information about the law.
+This resource was prepared by Attorney Judith C. Saltzman, of councel to the Cleveland and Sheffield Village law firm of Hickman & Lowder Co., L.P.A., and is intended to provide broad general information about the law.
 Before applying this information to a specific legal problem, readers are urged to seek advice from an attorney.

 Students with disabilities are entitled to special protections against discipline not afforded to the general student population.
 Current regulations on discipline (34CFR 300.530) under the Individuals with Disabilities Education Act (“IDEA”) stem from the U.S. Supreme Court’s decision in Honig v.
 Doe (1988) which prohibited certain disciplinary actions that result in a change of placement for a student with a disability.